 A report from Zambaga Rufai SAMINU, Journalists for Tourism Advocacy currently in Rabat, Morocco

-Speaking in an interview with members of the Journalists for Tourism Advocacy (JTA), a delegation from Ghana for tourism reporting, the beneficiary students lauded the Kingdom for demonstrating leadership and support to human resource development in Africa.
+He was interacting with members of the Journalists for Tourism Advocacy (JTA), a delegation from Ghana for tourism reporting currently in Morocco.